rlabduke/probe/trunk/README.probe.txt

 		 space to prevent the selection from being treated as a command line option.)

+v2.6 (10/28/2011) - Introduced the -condense flag, which when used with the -u option
+                    will give one line per source atom - target atom pair.
+Also it will give the number of dots in that interaction, as an additional column.
+		    (Changes made by Swati Jain)

 USAGE:
 Probe was designed for UNIX and the commands described below follow the UNIX conventions.
 For a brief description of probe features, run "probe"